yqrashawn/conflux-portal-docs/index.md

 ### Blockchain Connection

-ConfluxPortal comes pre-loaded with nice and fast connections to the Conflux blockchain and several test networks via our friends at [Infura](https://infura.io/).
+ConfluxPortal comes pre-loaded with nice and fast connections to the Conflux blockchain and conflux test networks.
 This allows users to get started without synchronizing a full node, while still providing the option to upgrade their security the blockchain provider of their choice over time.